microsoft/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 -Debug                   : Will start a trace logging session.
 -Terse                   : Will suppress repetitive console output (initial iteration and summary info will be output).
 -AutoScale <mode>        : Will automatically scale an input image to match the required input dimensions of the model.
 Pass in the interpolation mode, one of ["Nearest", "Linear", "Cubic", "Fant"].
+-LoadWinMLFromLocal optional:<fully qualified path> Loads Windows.Ai.MachineLearning.dll from optionally defined folder path.
+  If path isn't specified then the DLL will be loaded from the same directory as WinMLRunner.exe.
+  WARNING: DirectML.dll needs to be in the same directory as Windows.Ai.MachineLearning.dll
+           or DirectML.dll will be loaded through the system by default.
+-LoadDirectMLFromLocal optional:<fully qualified path> Loads DirectML.dll from optionally defined folder path.
+   If path isn't specified then the DLL will be loaded from the same directory as WinMLRunner.exe.
  ```

 Note that -CPU, -GPU, -GPUHighPerformance, -GPUMinPower -BGR, -RGB, -tensor, -CPUBoundInput, -GPUBoundInput are not mutually exclusive (i.e. you can combine as many as you want to run the model with different configurations).